-- 2. All free-standing signs shall be designed and constructed to withstand a wind pressure of not less than thirty (30) pounds per square foot of surface area. - 3.
-All signs, including wall-mounted and projecting signs, shall be securely anchored and shall not spin or move in any manner.
-(3-10-92, 3-8-94) - 4.
-All signs, sign finishes, supports, and electrical work shall be kept clean, neatly painted, and free and from all hazards, such as, but not limited to, faulty wiring and loose supports, braces, guys, and anchors. - 5.
-All projecting, free-standing or wall signs shall employ acceptable safety materials and shall not constitute a hazard to pedestrian travel or the general public. - 6.
-All signs shall be painted/fabricated in accordance with generally accepted standards. - All signs shall be in accordance with the BOCA Code and shall not conflict with the Manual on Uniform Traffic Control Devices for Streets and Highways (USDOT/FHWA) or the Life Safety Code (NFPA101).
-All electrical wiring of signs shall conform to the National Electrical Code.
-(NFPA-70) - 8.
-Underground wiring shall conform to the National Electrical Code.
-(NFPA-70) - L. DESIGN GUIDELINES FOR SIGN MASTER PLANS. - 1.
-Where groups of three (3) or more contiguous commercial or industrial units are to be located together in a development or where a lesser number of businesses total not less than twenty thousand (20,000) square feet of gross leasable area, the development may adopt a Sign Master Plan to govern advertising.
-The intent of this section is to promote a uniform and aesthetic message presentation that is designed to provide information to the general public through its design and coordination of elements.
-(3-13-07) - The development of a sign master plan shall be governed by the specifications of this section and generally reflect the requirements of the applicable sign district.
-Application of the sign master planning provisions should not detract from the rural character which the Town, through its adopted Master Plan, has expressed a strong desire to maintain.
-(3-10-92) - 3.
-General Requirements.
-Total sign area permitted for the entire development or center shall be calculated at the rate of two (2) square feet of sign per foot of lineal building front with a maximum area of five hundred (500) square feet.
-The Planning Board may waive the maximum area at its discretion.
+P. SIGN MASTER PLANS.

+- 1. Where groups of three (3) or more contiguous commercial or industrial units are to be located together in a development or where a lesser number of businesses total not less than twenty thousand (20,000) square feet of gross leasable area, the development shall adopt a Sign Master Plan.
+The intent of this section is to protect public welfare and safety and to promote a uniform and aesthetic message presentation that is designed to provide information to the public through its design and coordination of elements, in a manner consistent with the Town's desire to maintain its rural character. - 2.
+The development of a sign master plan shall be governed by the specifications of this section and generally reflect the requirements of the applicable sign district.
+Application of the sign master planning provisions should not detract from the rural character which the Town, through its adopted Master Plan, has expressed a strong desire to maintain. - 3.
+General Requirements. - a) Total sign area permitted for the entire development or center shall be calculated at the rate of two (2) square feet of sign per foot of lineal building front with a maximum area of five hundred (500) square feet.
+The Planning Board may increase or decrease the maximum area at its discretion consistent with achieving the purposes of this ordinance.
 Each sign master planned development may have one (1) common free-standing sign denoting the name of the facility not exceeding eighty (80) square feet per side and with the bottom panel not less than five (5) feet above road level and a maximum height of fifteen (15) feet.
 All other signs shall be attached to buildings, a wall, projecting or soffit type, and coordinated in material, shape, lettering, color, and/or decorative elements.
-Information and directional signage, with the exception of uniform traffic control devices, shall be consistent with the general sign design of the development and is exempt from the sign area calculation provided that it does not contain advertising.
-(3-13-07)
+Signage, with the exception of uniform traffic control devices, shall be consistent with the general sign design of the development. - b) Signs shall be designed to be compatible with the surroundings and appropriate to the architectural character of the building on which they are placed.
+In particular, signs shall be designed consistent with the Town's consistently expressed desire to maintain its rural character.
+Incorporation of natural materials, and use of colors compatible with natural surroundings are strongly favored and may be required by the Planning Board.
+Sign panels and graphics should relate to and not cover architectural features, and should be in proportion to them. - c) Signs should be appropriate to the types of activities they represent. - d) Layout should be orderly and graphics should be of simple shape, such as rectangle, circle, or oval. - e) The number of colors used should be the minimum consistent with the design and must provide a reference or relationship to the enterprise or activity being advertised. - f) Illumination should be appropriate to the character of the sign and surroundings and shall adhere to the general illumination standards set forth above.